dgp1130/blog/src/www/posts/ctor.md

 provided.
 Once `Model.create()` has the `ctor<SuperModel>` it constructs a `Model` on it using the `from` keyword.

 This structure decouples superclass construction from subclass construction.
-Any number of operations or function calls could be made between the two.
-The `ctor<SuperModel>` could be passed in and out of functions, saved to a `Map`, retrieved at later time, and then instantiated into a `Model`. `abstract` classes can *only* become a `ctor<T>` and do not support a direct `.construct()` call, while `final` classes can *never* be used in a `from` expression.
+Constructor parameters are nicely abstracted behind a factory and do not leak into the subclass.
+Any number of operations or function calls could be made between the `new` invocations.
+The `ctor<SuperModel>` could be passed in and out of functions, saved to a `Map`, retrieved at later time, and then finally instantiated into a `Model`.

+This also provides simple implementations of class modifiers.
+Using `new` on an `abstract` class can *only* create a `ctor<T>` which does not support a direct `.construct()` call.
+While using `new` on a closed (`final`) creates a `ctor<T>` which can *never* be used in a `from` expression.
+These could be more accurate modeled with `abstractCtor<T>` or `closedCtor<T>` types, though for simplicity I will just use `ctor<T>` in this post.

 This decoupling also removes confusion around `this`.
 In TypeScript, `super()` must be executed before `this` comes into scope, because the object has not been